Catering (constituency)

-The Catering functional constituency (飲食界功能界別) is a functional constituency in the elections for the Legislative Council of Hong Kong.
-It was created for the 2000 Legislative Council election to replace the Urban Council and Regional Council constituencies.
+The Catering functional constituency (飲食界功能界別) is a functional constituency in the elections for the Legislative Council of Hong Kong created for the 2000 Legislative Council election to replace the Urban Council and Regional Council constituencies.
 The constituency is composed of bodies of several catering associations.
 It is also corresponding to the Catering Subsector in the Election Committee.
 Since its creation, it has been held by Liberal Party's Tommy Cheung.